nimavakil1/Genspark-ai-caller-1/README.md

 # Install any new dependencies
 npm install

-# Run any new migrations
+# Run any new migrations (automatic on restart)
 npm run db:migrate

-# Restart the application
+# Restart with smart port detection
+npm run start:auto

+# Or restart with PM2
 pm2 restart all
 # or if using systemd:
 sudo systemctl restart ai-sales-system